 Ponderosa Fire Department periodically offers CPR courses to the public.
 These courses cover CPR for both adults and children, AED, and choking.
 Sometimes, CPR courses will also cover First Aid training for common scenarios as well.
+CPR classes allow a maximum attendance of 8 students and are held from 5:00 pm to 8:00 pm.
+Please contact the office to enroll.

 REDUCE THE FUELS, REDUCE THE RISK!